JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 - Builds separation later
 - Rotates more aggressively in the later phases

-This suggests that the lefty’s rotation is **front-loaded**, while the righty’s rotation is **sustained and back-loaded**, leading to greater speed closer to contact.

 ---

 ### 7. Longer Barrel Path and More Forward Contact Support Greater Acceleration